PashaKou/TRANSLATOR-/README.md

-this is a simple translator in python using translate module and GUI I hope it helps!
+this is a simple translator in python using "translate" module and "GUI" .
+I hope it helps!